akifuji/academic-kickstart/content/en/home/talks.md

 - **Tham, Y. J.**, Hashimoto, T., Schmitt, M., and Karasawa, K. (March, 2019).
 Development of a Japanese version of the Justice Sensitivity Inventory (JSI-J).
 Poster presented at the 9th Asian Conference on Psychology and the Behavioral Sciences.
 Tokyo, Japan.

 - **Tham, Y. J.**, Hashimoto, T., and Karasawa, K. (February, 2019).
-Egoistic motives of concerning injustice for others: Justice sensitivity and self-Consciousness.
+Egoistic motives of concerning injustice for others: Justice sensitivity and self-consciousness.
 Poster presented at the 20th Annual Meeting of the Society for Personality and Social Psychology.
 Portland, OR, USA.

 - **Tham, Y. J.**, Murata, K., & Karasawa, K. Because of the “bad blood”?
 Genetic essentialism and associative stigma of an ex-convict’s children.
 (August, 2018).
 Poster presented at the 59th Annual Meeting of the Japanese Society of Social Psychology.
 Osaka, Japan.